-The VELscope® Vx Enhanced Oral Assessment System centers on a handheld scope that is used by dentists to screen for oral tissue abnormalities, including cancer.
+The VELscope® Vx Enhanced Oral Assessment System centers on a handheld scope that is used by dentists to help detect oral tissue abnormalities, including cancer.

-Unlike other adjunctive devices used for oral screening, the VELscope® Vx does not require any dyes or prolonged testing procedures.
-In fact, a VELscope® Vx exam can be performed in the dentist's office during a routine hygiene exam (and under normal lighting conditions) in about two minutes.
+The VELscope® Vx system is an adjunctive device which means it must be used together with and as a supplement to the traditional intra and extra oral head and neck exam.
+Unlike other adjunctive devices used for oral examinations, the VELscope® Vx does not require any dyes or prolonged testing procedures.
+In fact, a VELscope® Vx exam can be performed in the dentist's office during a routine hygiene exam in about two minutes.

-VELscope® Vx technology is changing the way oral cancer screenings take place.
+VELscope® Vx technology is changing the way oral mucosal examinations take place.
 The VELscope® Vx handheld device emits a harmless, bright blue light which is used to inspect the mouth and tongue.
-The device is extremely sensitive to abnormal tissue changes and the distinctive blue-spectrum light causes the soft tissues of the mouth to naturally fluoresce.
+The device is extremely sensitive to abnormal tissue changes and the distinctive blue-spectrum light causes the soft tissue (oral mucosa) of the mouth to naturally fluoresce.
 Healthy tissues fluoresce in distinct patterns that are visibly disrupted by trauma or disease, such as neoplastic lesions, and fungal, viral or bacterial infections.

 Visit the Downloads Center to obtain additional product information.

-The statistics are highly favourable: when discovered early the 5-year survival rate for oral cancer patients is about 83%.
-Unfortunately, most cases of oral cancer are discovered in late stages, when the five-year survival rate drops to around 50 percent.
+According to The Surveillance, Epidemiology, and End Results (SEER) Program of the National Cancer Institute, the statistics are highly suggestive: when discovered early (while the cancer is still localized) the 5-year survival rate for oral cancer patients is about 83%.
+Unfortunately, most cases of oral cancer are discovered in the later stages, after it has already spread either regionally to lymph nodes or metastasized to distant locations.
+The 5-year survival rate in these circumstances is grim, dropping to only 54%.

 Register for a VELscope® Vx Webinar to learn more about this topic.